Brilord/Transparent-AI-Client/README.md

   - Ctrl+Alt+6 → snap focused window to left 1/4
   - Ctrl+Alt+7 → snap focused window to left 1/3
   You can toggle each shortcut on/off from the Options panel.

+### Tags & Quick Filters

+- Add comma-separated tags when creating or editing a link.
+- The toolbar shows quick tag chips so you can scope the list to a single workflow in one click.
+- Use the “Tag selected” bulk action to replace or clear the tags for any set of selected links.

+### Inline Link Actions

+- Each card exposes “Open window”, “Open browser”, “Copy”, “Edit”, “Pin/Unpin”, “Fav/Unfav”, and “Delete” buttons.
+- Editing expands an inline form so you can update the title, URL, and tags without closing the main window.
+- Pinned links live in their own section at the top of the list so important dashboards are always within reach.

+### Resizer Injection Toggle

+- The Inject resizers option now controls both the glass overlays around the main window and the handles we inject into link windows.
+- Disable it if a specific site misbehaves (keyboard shortcuts and OS chrome remain available), or enable it to regain edge drag handles on embedded pages.

 ## Installation